Alois: The last tiger hunt

 “It’s no use like this,” I said after a while.
 “We must try to find the trail again below.
 If we start from here” — I pointed to the last track at the edge of the descent — “and look for the easiest way down, we should arrive near the place tiger descended.
 Animals always look for the easiest way, especially, of course, when they are wounded.”

-Only when it quietened could I look down to make sure which of my three companions had fallen.
+Only when it quietened could I look down to make out which of my three companions had fallen.
 It was Paul, lying motionless on the ground below.

 “You were lucky to fall into the bush here,” I said, pointing to the undergrowth that had broken his fall.
 “But next time please let us know beforehand if you’re in such a hurry.”